 - Only 2 adjustable levels

 Sleek, pretty, and functional.
-This crib comes equipped with three drawers and open side shelves for storage but is also a pretty penny sitting around $1000.
-You might be thinking that’s a bit steep for a crib, and we agree with you on that.
+This crib comes equipped with three drawers and open side shelves for storage.
+Looking at the price, you might be thinking it’s a bit steep for a crib, and we agree with you on that.

-This is a high end crib, with extra storage for small apartments with little to no room.
+This crib comes with extra storage for small apartments with little to no room.
 Who wouldn’t want extra storage space?
 The crib also converts into a toddler bed, but of course the kit is sold separately.

 - Great for limited space